 I enjoy using wax to remove body hair and I love sharing tips on how to do so.

 No matter what people say, everyone on the face of this Earth has some unsightly hair somewhere on their body that they're embarrassed about.
 Shaving it doesn't work (it just comes right back to bite you again).
-Plucking is out of the question (who has eight hours in case it's a big patch of hair?).
+Plucking is out of the question (who has eight hours in the case of a big patch of hair?).
 Once your frustration reaches its peak, you turn to the painful option of waxing.
 Most people scream at the thought of it, and who can blame them?
 Possibly burned skin, strips, yanking off poor hair follicles!
-Yes, it all adds up to big horror flick scream.
+Yes, it all adds up to a big horror flick scream.
 But it works.

 So, how do I know and why should you trust me?
 Let's just say that waxing has been a frequent hobby of mine for plenty of years and that I've learned quite a bit through trial and error.
 I am a wax master.
 Let's get you set up to ensure minimal (albeit still present) pain.